Transport in the United Kingdom: Great Britain

 In Great Britain, the infrastructure (track, stations, depots and signalling chiefly) is owned and maintained by Network Rail, a body of the Department for Transport.
 Passenger services are operated by mostly public train-operating companies (TOCs), with private franchises awarded by the Department for Transport (in England), Transport Scotland, and Transport for Wales.
 Examples include Avanti West Coast, Great Western Railway and East Midlands Railway.
 Some other passenger TOCs make use of open-access contracts or concessionary contracts for their operations, such as Hull Trains or Merseyrail, respectively.
 Freight trains are operated by freight operating companies, such as DB Cargo UK, which are commercial operations unsupported by the government.
 Most train operating companies do not own the locomotives and coaches that they use to operate passenger services.
 Instead, they are required to lease these from the three rolling stock companies (ROSCOs), with train maintenance carried out by companies such as Bombardier and Alstom.

 Rail passenger revenue in 2018/19 increased in real terms year-on-year.
 In 2018/19, there was £18.1bn of public expenditure on railways, an increase of 12%.
 There were 1.8 billion rail passenger journeys in England.
 Light rail and tram travel also continued to grow, to the highest level (0.3 million journeys) since comparable records began in 1983.

 In Great Britain there are 10274 mi of gauge track, reduced from a historic peak of over 30000 mi.
 Of this, 3062 mi is electrified and 7823 mi is double or multiple tracks.
 The maximum scheduled speed on the regular network has historically been around 125 mph on the InterCity lines.
 On High Speed 1, trains are now able to reach the speeds of French TGVs.
 High Speed 2, under construction, is a wide high-speed line connecting London with Birmingham Curzon Street.
 The Network North programme consists of hundreds of transport projects mostly in Northern England and Midlands, including new high-speed lines linking up major cities and railway improvements.
 To cope with increasing passenger numbers, there is a large ongoing programme of upgrades to the network, including Thameslink, Crossrail, electrification of lines, in-cab signalling, new inter-city trains and high-speed lines.
 Great British Railways is a planned state-owned public body that will oversee rail transport in Great Britain.
 The Office of Rail and Road is responsible for the economic and safety regulation of the UK's railways.
+The British Transport Police are the special police force responsible for policing the railways in England, Wales and Scotland.